melomaan/ghost-update/README.md

 #### Changed
 - Edited version check loop so that it doesn't echo version number all the time.
+- Edited comment and code in regards to the regular expression's parentheses.

 ### [0.0.1] – 2015-04-16
 #### Added